-Indeed, a number of our partners have experience in selecting and interacting with monitors in the financial services, accounting, environmental, manufacturing, construction and other sectors.
+Indeed, a number of our partners have experience in selecting and interacting with monitors in the financial services, accounting, manufacturing, construction and other sectors.
 Our experience as insiders in the monitorship process from every perspective allows our team to approach monitorships with a strong understanding of what is required and enables us to execute efficient, successful monitorships.

 Our approach to monitorships and compliance enhancements typically includes gathering information concerning business operations, assessing a company’s commitment to achieving a culture of compliance, understanding policies and procedures, evaluating and testing controls and monitoring mechanisms, preparing reports, and providing recommendations concerning oversight, reporting, testing and other activities.
 We make these determinations and identify improvements to existing systems that are necessary for certification of compliance.

 Our work spans six continents and stretches across our offices in the United States, the United Kingdom, Belgium, Germany and China.
 Over the past few years alone, our lawyers have conducted investigations-related work in more than 100 countries, and our monitorships team has the ability to draw upon lawyers across the firm fluent in 29 languages.